* To get this full tax relief, you need to claim the extra 20% or 25% through self-assessment.

 - The tax treatment of savings, investments and pensions depends on personal circumstances.
 Tax rules may change in the future.

-- Our financial advice service is available if you can invest or reinvest at least £20,000, or can commit to investing at least £500 per month.
-If you’d like advice on your current investments/pensions, the minimum value required is £50,000 (cash and value reviewed).
+- Our financial advice service is available if you can invest at least £20,000, or can commit to investing at least £500 per month.
+If you'd like advice on your current investments/pensions, the minimum value required, including the investments/pensions under review, is £50,000.

 - The opinions and information provided in this article are not advice.
 If you are looking for advice, you should speak to a financial or tax adviser.